constancasimas/exchangeAPI/README.md

 # Exchange API

-Implementation of requests to the Blockchain exchange API in node.js.
+Implementation of requests to the Blockchain exchange API in node.js and creation of a bot to make limit orders based on the prices of the order book.

+## Purpose

+FRANCISCO TO ADD DESCRIPTION OF THE BOT

 ## Prerequisites